Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W0xfn2sbVkM.md

 ### Transcript

-> also like it man this is going to be full of bugs i'm going to love it thanks dude thank you i mean i mean i mean all updates are full of books i mean who are we kidding here
+> also like it man this is going to be full of bugs I'm going to love it thanks dude thank you I mean I mean I mean all updates are full of books I mean who are we kidding here